andresoliden/Example_Projects/README.md

 # Example_Projects

+###
-In this repository, you will find a variety of examples from RMarkdown and Jupityer Workbook thay I have completed.
+In this repository, you will find a variety of project examples from PowerBI, Tableau, RMarkdown, and Jupityer Workbook.
+###